Have you wondered which of the LinkedIn membership levels are right for you?

 To see the list of leads that LinkedIn is recommending, click on the Suggested leads link located in the navigation menu in the top left corner of the Home page.

 You will see recent updates posted by people Sales Navigator recommends based on their similarity to other leads you have recently saved.

 Here you can easily see and interact with them as well as save them as a lead.

-To get to the Suggested Accounts section, hover over Accounts, located in the top navigation and click on Suggested Accounts from LinkedIn.
+To get to the Recommended Leads section, hover over Discover, located in the top navigation and click on Recommended Leads.

-On this page, you can see all of the Suggested accounts from LinkedIn.
-You can easily save a company as an account by clicking the Save as account button as well as view the business or view similar businesses.
+On this page, you can see a list of suggested potential accounts (companies) based on your activity and sales preferences.
+You can easily save potential accounts by clicking the Save as account button.

 Here is a complete rundown of how to use the Notes & Tags feature in LinkedIn Sales Navigator.